-Start to introduce the idea of a sippy cup fairly early on without the pressure of actually having your baby use it.
-Instead, introduce it as a way for your child to get used to the idea, and make it fun!
+Start introducing the idea of a sippy cup fairly early on without the pressure of actually having your baby use it.
+Instead, introduce it as a way for your child to get used to the idea and make it fun!
 Let them pick up the cup and just get familiar with holding it.
 The goal is to slowly make that transition without putting any pressure on it.

 2. Test the Waters!

 When it comes to moving towards using a sippy cup vs. a bottle, chances are you may have to try a couple before you find the one that your little one will like.
 It’s quite similar to finding just the right pacifier as babies have their preferences just like we do!
 The good news is that there are tons of different options available.
 While some babies may prefer a sippy cup with a straw, others may prefer one without.
 Make a quick Target run, and pick up a few to get started with.

 Various sippy cup options are available today.
 Many parents find that those with a silicone spout are a bit easier to use while also avoiding plastic.
 The silicone more closely resembles a bottle nipple and can make the transition easier.